-Marijuana is usually smoked as a cigarette (joint), but may also be smoked in a pipe.
-Less often, it is mixed with food and eaten or brewed as tea.
+Marijuana can be smoked as a cigarette (joint), but may also be smoked in a dry pipe or a water pipe known as a “bong.”
+It can also be mixed with food and eaten or brewed as tea.
+These are called “edibles” and are covered in detail later in this booklet.
 Sometimes users open up cigars and remove the tobacco, replacing it with pot—called a “blunt.”
 Joints and blunts are sometimes laced with other, more powerful drugs, such as crack cocaine or PCP (phencyclidine, a powerful hallucinogen).

 When a person inhales the smoke from a joint or a pipe, he usually feels its effect within minutes.
 The immediate sensations—increased heart rate, lessened coordination and balance, and a “dreamy,” unreal state of mind—peak within the first 30 minutes.(3) These short term effects usually wear off in two to three hours, but they could last longer, depending on how much the user takes, the potency of THC and the presence of other drugs added into the mix.

 As the typical user inhales more smoke and holds it longer than he would with a cigarette, a joint creates a severe impact on the lungs.
 Aside from the discomfort that goes with sore throats and chest colds, it has been found that smoking one joint gives as much exposure to cancer-producing chemicals as smoking four to five cigarettes.(4)